maxaeon/EQ-bench/docs/glossary.md

 **SERA-X Model**
 : A structured model guiding the evaluation of emotional intelligence constructs in AI.

+**Validation**
+: Confirming that a concept, model, or measure accurately represents or assesses what it claims to.
+This typically involves empirical evidence showing that the construct or method aligns with real-world phenomena or expectations.

 ---

 Missing a term?
 [Open a Glossary term request](https://github.com/maxaeon/EQ-bench/issues/new?template=glossary-term-request.yml) to suggest new definitions.